“When I tried to run First Aid on the SSD drive, it prompted an error stating that

 2. Soon after your Mac restarts, hold Command and R keys until the Apple logo shows up.

 3. Select Disk Utility option and click Continue.

 4. Now, on the left menu, choose the disk or volume you want to repair.

 - Click on First Aid

 - Click Run

 This way you can run First Aid from recovery to repair your disk successfully.
 In case, if it reports error messages like Disk Utility can’t repair your disk or The underlying task reported failure, try to run First Aid Disk Utility Repair again.

 Remember if you have run First Aid from recovery to fix SSD drive or any external hard drive, Disk Utility function verifies partition table to perform additional authentication and then examines each volume individually to fix issues.
 If you run First Aid from recovery directly on a volume, then the utility program only verifies the content pertaining to that volume without performing any additional checks.

 Disk Utility is restricted to fix only minor issues related to a drive.
-In case, if you failed to fix unable to run First Aid recovery issue even after implementing the above-rated method, then this is due to severe corruption which can be resolved by formatting the external drive.
+In case, if you failed to fix SSD using the First Aid recovery even after implementing the above method, then this is due to severe corruption which can be resolved by formatting the external drive.

-Remo Mac data recovery tool is a prominent software to recover lost/ deleted data from inaccessible, corrupted, formatted, or reformatted external disk on macOS.
-It comes with a unique feature that gives you the option to recover selected files of your choice or recover complete data.
+Remo Recover Mac is a prominent software to recover lost/ deleted data from inaccessible, corrupted, formatted, or reformatted external disk on macOS.
+It also allows users to recover selected files of their choice.
 This option is helpful in prioritizing selected file recovery from corrupted and formatted external drives based on its importance.
-As it avoids recovering files that are unnecessary, corrupt or harmful for the device.
+As it avoids recovering files that are unnecessary, corrupt, or harmful for the device.
 Download now!!!

 Make use of Remo Mac Data Recovery software as it helps you recover data from MacBook Air SSD, MacBook Pro SSD, and other Mac-based devices.
-It also supports recovery from all the latest versions of macOS like Catalina, Mojave, High Sierra, etc. in just a few clicks.
+It also supports recovery from all the latest versions of macOS like Big Sur, Catalina, Mojave, High Sierra, etc. in just a few clicks.